 Natural planting using swathes of gently-swaying grasses shot through with drifts of tall, open perennials to mimic the wild look of the American prairie lands caught the imagination of gardeners across Europe in the 1990s, and it's been going strong ever since - you can see some fabulous examples at public gardens like Trentham in Staffordshire.
-It's a look you can adapt easily at home in Everton for a gorgeous, contemporary design that's also very low maintenance.
+It's a look you can adapt easily at home in Lymington for a gorgeous, contemporary design that's also very low maintenance.

 You'll find all the plants you need in our garden centre: here's how to create your own back-garden prairie.